phuocphan09/UnsleepableAlarm/README.md

 # UnsleepableAlarm
 The Unsleepable Alarm Project - Sick Name - Creating and Making UG1070 - FUV

-The following instruction is applied for the Arduino UNO and is guaranteed to work with the provided source code.
+The following installation instruction is applied for the Arduino UNO and is guaranteed to work with the provided source code.
-@author Phan Canh Minh Phuoc
+@author Phan Canh Minh Phuoc.

 1. PIR Sensor HC-SR501 - Digital No.5
 2. Temperature and Humidity Sensor DHT-11 - Digital No.6